Abbeville (and Abbeville County)

 Arts + Culture

 At the center of Abbeville and Abbeville County’s arts and culture scene is the Abbeville Opera House, which initially opened its doors in 1908.
 The theatre is a two-time winner of the South Carolina Governor’s Travel Award for Tourism and is also designated as the Official State Theatre of South Carolina.
 Finally, the opera house is listed on the National Register of Historic Places and hosts live performances 40 weekends each year.
 In 2019, Abbeville launched a “City Opera House Events Season,” including music, comedy, movies and more.
 The Burt-Stark Mansion is also a popular cultural attraction, where visitors can learn about the area’s rich history in the Civil War era.
 Downtown Abbeville, known as “The Square,” features locally owned boutiques such as Breezy Quarters and Divine Your Space.
 Other cultural attractions include:

 Abbeville and Abbeville County’s outdoor activities are centered around its two lakes: Lake Secession and Lake Russell.
-Although Lake Secession is residential, it frequently plays host to boat parades, holiday activities and more.
+Although Lake Secession is residential, it frequently plays host to boat parades, holiday activities and other local events.
 Lake Russell’s 26,650 acres are inviting to fisherman, water sportsmen and more.
 Connected to Lake Russell is Calhoun Falls State Park, an extensive park and campground that includes 86 standard campsites and 14 walk-in tent sites.
 The park’s abundant campsites, 1.75-mile loop trail for walking and exercise and access to Lake Russell makes it an ideal location for anyone looking to enjoy the outdoors.

 In addition to the area’s lake scene, Abbeville County is home to Parson’s Mountain Recreation Area.
 The park has a total of 23 camping sites with accessible picnic areas and a pedestrian bridge.
 Parson’s Mountain Recreation also gives visitors the opportunity to stretch their legs with hiking and biking trails.
 A 1.4-mile trail reaches 400 feet in elevation from the lake to the fire tower and even runs along a few gold mines.